Translation-based structured illumination microscopy via generalized Richardson-Lucy method: Methods

 where $T$ is the translation operator and $\bm{\Delta}_a=[\Delta x_a,\Delta y_a]$ defines the translation shift.
 Consequently, the expression for a set of images becomes

-The full dataset from a C-SIM acquisition, i.e., the stack $\mathbf{\{D\}^N}$, can be simply averaged (\textit{``simple averaging''}).
+Note that, translating the sample relative to a fixed illumination is mathematically equivalent, in terms of the resulting image information, to translating the illumination across a fixed sample.
+The full dataset of a set of acquisitions, i.e., the stack $\mathbf{\{D\}^N}$, can be simply averaged (\textit{``simple averaging''}).
 Since $\bm{p}$ remains fixed across all the frames, if $N$ is sufficiently large, the simple average results in a proxy of the illumination pattern, blurred by the PSF:

 where the $\langle \cdot \rangle$ operation averages out the translating component of the non-blurred fluorescent signal, $\bm{f}=\bm{\rho}\cdot \bm{p}$.
 Let us consider the process of ``image registration'', which realigns the acquired frames.
 The registered images are obtained as